The Seljuk Han of Anatolia

 DECORATION

-The hall portal is noteworthy.
-It consists of a protruding iwan with a vaulted niche in the shape of a scalloped shell.
-At the base of the arch is a figure of a lion cut in very high relief.
-Perhaps the most striking feature is the solar symbol with a human face embellishing the backs of the high-relief lions.
-This solar symbol is the armorial symbol of the Sultan Gıyaseddin Keyhüsrev II, a variant of those seen on Seljuk coins minted during his reign.
-Other decorative elements include arabesques.
+The portal consists of a protruding iwan with a vaulted niche in the shape of a segmented scalloped shell.
+The design of this portal constitutes a radical variant from the previous han portals.
+At the base of the arch is a figure of a side profile of a lion cut in very high relief on each side.
+However, it appears that the decoration program of the door was not completed, either due to a construction issue or to the political turmoil of the period.
+A solar symbol with a human face embellishes the backs of the lions.
+This lion and solar figure, known as the şir-i hurşid, is the armorial symbol of the Sultan Giyaseddin Keyhüsrev II, and is a variant of those seen on Seljuk coins minted during his reign.

 DIMENSIONS